 - 1st Dividend: Ex Post Damage Mitigation Effect (PDME) PDME describes the difference between the magnitude of a disaster shock to the macroeconomy with and without DRR investment. - 2nd Dividend: Ex Ante Risk Reduction Effect (ARRE) ARRE shows the benefit of DRR investment in terms of fostering other productive investments, thereby increasing GDP.
-ARRE is achieved since DRR investment safeguards further economic gains to be made from other productive investment (i.e. in economic terms, DRR investment increases the shadow value of other productive investments).4
+ARRE is achieved since DRR investment safeguards further economic gains to be made from other productive investment (i.e. in economic terms, DRR investment increases the shadow value of other productive investments).5 - 3rd Dividend: Co-benefit Production Expansion Effect (CPEE).
+CPEE describes the additional co-benefits that could be produced as a result of DRR investment, such as ecosystem services.